-3.14 Memory-Mapped Registers
+3.15 Memory-Mapped Registers

-The device provides 27 memory-mapped CPU registers, which are mapped in data memory space address 0h to 1Fh.
-Each device also has a set of memory-mapped registers associated with peripherals.
-Table 3-17 gives a list of CPU memory-mapped registers (MMRs) available.
-Table 3-18 shows additional peripheral MMRs associated with the device.
+The 5409A has 27 memory-mapped CPU registers, which are mapped in data memory space address 0h to 1Fh.
+Each 5409A device also has a set of memory-mapped registers associated with peripherals.
+Table 3-17 gives a list of CPU memory-mapped registers (MMRs) available on 5409A.
+Table 3-18 shows additional peripheral MMRs associated with the 5409A.